-Discovered by Charles Doolittle Walcott in 1909 in the famous Burgess Shale Formation of British Columbia, Marrella splendens is one of the most emblematic Paleozoic organisms - closely associated with the concept of the "Cambrian Explosion" and consequently our understandings of evolutionary biology.
+Marrella splendens is an extinct stem-group arthropod that lived during the Cambrian period (~505 mya).
+It is one of the most emblematic of Paleozoic lifeforms - closely associated with the concept of the "Cambrian Explosion" and consequently our understandings of evolutionary biology.

-Marrella was the first fossil discovered in the Burgess Shale by Charles Walcott and it is also the most numerous soft bodied organism - over 12,000 specimens - found within the shale.
-It has a distinctive cephalic shield with two pairs of spines that sweep backwards for almost the entire length of the body (possibly as a form of protection), 24-26 biramous limbs, a pair of long antennae and large swimming appendages (Garcia-Bellido, Collins, 2006).
+Marrella was the first fossil discovered in the Burgess Shale of Canada by Charles Walcott.
+It is also the most numerous organism within the famous shale - over 12,000 specimens.
+It has a distinctive cephalic shield with two pairs of spines that sweep backwards for almost the entire length of the body (possibly as a form of protection).
+It also has 24-26 biramous limbs, a pair of long antennae and large swimming appendages (Garcia-Bellido, Collins, 2006).

 Marrella has a series of micro-corrugations along the dorsal surface of the cephalic shield and these have been interpreted a capable of reflecting iridescent hues (A. R. Parker, 1998).
 Marrella is thought to have evolved complex eyes - as displaying colour and swimming about suggests an ability to see - however only putative eyes have been uncovered to date.

-A number of hypotheses have been put forward to explain the sudden jump in complexity that occurred during the Cambrian period - ranging from a rise in oxygen levels that facilitated larger and more dynamic organisms to the advent of predation or an accumulation of oceanic calcium carbonate - enabling shell-like armour and mobility which generated a type of arms race.
-The ability to see through complex eyes is another candidate for the triggering of the rapid evolution associated with the Cambrian Explosion.
-The consensus is that it was a combination of these and other possiblefactors that were responsible for the sudden evolutionary outburst.
+A number of hypotheses have been put forward to explain the sudden jump in complexity that occurred during the Cambrian period - ranging from a rise in oxygen levels that facilitated larger and more dynamic organisms to the advent of predation - or the accumulation of oceanic calcium carbonate enabling the build of hard skeletons and armour -engendering a type of arms race.

 With thanks to Assoc.
 Prof. Diego Garcia-Bellido for feedback on anatomical detail.